E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/cubble_coarsening/cubble_coarsening_flow/readme.rst

     into YYYY process, which in turn should allow ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

 The mechanics of foams exhibit dynamical behavior familiar from other jammed materials, such as granular matter.
 These are so called yield stress fluids i.e. their flow requires external stress that exceeds a paricular value, called the yield stress.
 On the other hand, foams differ from other materials by their internal structure development, coarsening, where while the gas concentration of the foam remains constant, the gas diffuses between the bubbles.
 The larger bubbles grow at the expense of the smaller ones.

-This module provides the capability to run dynamical coarsening on flowing systems to the cubble_coarsening_static module.
+This module provides the capability to run dynamical coarsening on flowing systems to the :ref:`cubble_coarsening_static` module.